Adaptive Mesh Refinement for arbitrary initial Triangulations: Theoretical Investigation of the novel Initialization

-By rewriting Algorithm~\ref{algo:subsimplex} we obtain the bisection rule for simplices in $\tria_0$ (which are subsimplices in $\tria_0^+$) and their children displayed in Algorithm~\ref{algo:subsimplex-generalized}.
-The algorithm assigns to each new vertex $v$ a generation~$\genN$.
+Algorithm~\ref{algo:subsimplex} assigns to each new vertex $v$ a generation~$\genN$.
 This generation is unique since it only depends on the generations of the vertices in the bisection edge.
-Level~$\level_N(v) \in \setZ$ and type~$\typeN(v) \in \set{1,\dots, N}$ are defined such that

-\ \\[.5em] We define $\BisecT = \bisec(\tria_0,\frc)$ as the set of all triangulations obtained by successive application of Algorithm~\ref{algo:closure-recursive} with the bisection rule of Algorithm~\ref{algo:subsimplex-generalized} to an $(N{+}1)$-colored initial triangulation~$\tria_0$.
-We explain in Theorem~\ref{thm:basic-gcolored} below why the algorithm terminates.
-We denote the set of all possible $n$-simplices resulting from successive bisections of initial simplices $T_0\in \tria_0$ by~$\mtree$.
-Due to the equivalence \cite[Sec.~3.3]{DieningStornTscherpel23} of the well-posed bisection routine in $\tria_0^+$ and the refinement of its subsimplices in Algorithm~\ref{algo:subsimplex-generalized}, we obtain the following lemma. \begin{lemma}[Well-posedness] The generations, levels, and types of the bisection vertex $\bsv(T)$ defined in Algorithm~\ref{algo:subsimplex-generalized} are unique, that is, they are the same for all simplices $T \in \mtree$.
+Level~$\levelN(v) \in \setZ$ and type~$\typeN(v) \in \set{1,\dots, N}$ are defined according to \eqref{eq:leveltype}.
+We define $\BisecT = \bisec(\tria_0,\frc)$ as the set of all triangulations obtained by successive application of Algorithm~\ref{algo:closure-recursive} with the bisection rule of Algorithm~\ref{algo:subsimplex} (or equivalently Algorithm~\ref{algo:maubach} as stated in Theorem~\ref{thm:EquiRefinements}) to an initial triangulation~$\tria_0$ with $N{+}1$-coloring $\frc$.
+We explain in the proof of Theorem~\ref{thm:basic-properties} below why the algorithm terminates.
+We denote the set of all possible $n$-simplices resulting from successive bisections of initial simplices $T_0\in \tria_0$ by~$\mtree = \bigcup \BisecT$.
+The equivalence \cite[Sec.~3.3]{DieningStornTscherpel23} of the well-posed bisection routine in $\tria_0^+$ and the refinement of its subsimplices in Algorithm~\ref{algo:subsimplex} verifies the following lemma. \begin{lemma}[Well-posedness] The generation, level, and type of each bisection vertex $b = \bsv(T)$ defined in Algorithm~\ref{algo:subsimplex} are unique, that is, they are the same for all applications of Algorithm~\ref{algo:subsimplex} to simplices $T \in \mtree$ with bisection vertex $b$.
 Moreover, the generation of $\bsv(T)$ is strictly larger than the generation of $T$ in the sense that

-\end{lemma} \begin{remark}[Relation to \cite{AGK.2018}] Alkämper, Gaspoz, and Kl\"ofkorn suggest an alternative initialization that splits the vertices $\vertices(\tria_0)$ of the initial triangulation into two disjoint sets $\vertices_0$ and $\vertices_1$ and provides global orderings for each of them in \cite{AGK.2018}.
-In our terms $\vertices_0$ contains the vertices of levels $-1$ and $0$ and $\vertices_1$ contains the vertices of level $1$ respectively.
-The order of the vertices in the tagged simplex is obtained by restriction of these global orderings to the simplex vertices and concatenation of the level 0 and the level 1 vertices.
-If one chooses $\vertices_0 \coloneqq \vertices(\tria_0)$, their algorithm does the same as ours if we color the vertices with as many colors as vertices in $\vertices(\tria_0)$.
-In \cite[Sec.~8]{Gehring}, it was shown that adaptive mesh refinement starting with such an initialization satisfies